 We need to learn to slice flat food first.
-After it is has been de-boned, a fish such as salmon is relatively flat.
+After it's been de-boned, a fish such as salmon is relatively flat.

-We are going to make fish sticks, so we need to cut it into thin strips.
+If we're planning on making fish sticks (we totally are), we'll need to cut that salmon into thin strips.
 We slice the fish from top to bottom into nice, even strips.
 We want them even so the 5-year-olds don't get into a fight at the dinner table.

 We do the same thing when we break the area under a curve up into rectangular strips.
 We can use a left-hand sum to approximate the definite integral of a non-negative function.

 where "f" stands for fish, we have to know the function f(x) and the interval [a,b]:

 We slice up the region between the function and the x-axis into n slices.
 Each slice has the same width, Δ x:

 Look at the slice whose left endpoint is at coordinate x:

 The area of this slice is approximately the same as the area of the rectangle with width Δ x and height f(x).

 To approximate the area between f(x) and the x axis on [a,b], we add up the areas of all n rectangles.